-The new rules introduce an improved enforcement framework including (i) an amended complaint-handling mechanism (clear deadlines (Article 28 (2), Article 33 (1), (3), obligation for having a complaint-handling mechanism also for station managers of big stations (Article 28 (1) and for ticket vendors/tour operators (Article 12 (7)).
+The new rules introduce an improved enforcement framework including (i) an amended complaint-handling mechanism (clear deadlines (Article 28 (2), Article 33 (1), (3), an obligation to have a complaint-handling mechanism, including for station managers of big stations (Article 28 (1) and for ticket vendors/tour operators (Article 12 (7)).

-Where National Enforcement Bodies (NEB) ask railway undertakings, station managers, infrastructure managers, ticket vendors and tour operators for relevant documents and information, they are all under the obligation to provide that information and relevant documents without undue delay and, in any event, within one month from the request (in complex cases, the NEB may extend this period to a maximum of three months), Article 32 (2).
+Where National Enforcement Bodies (NEB) ask railway undertakings, station managers, infrastructure managers, ticket vendors and tour operators for relevant documents and information, they are all under the obligation to provide that information and relevant documents without undue delay and, in any event, within one month of the request (in complex cases, the NEB may extend this to a maximum of three months), Article 32 (2).